Information about the Erasmus+ grant for students affected by Covid-19

 All other travel restrictions for your host country must be lifted, and your host university must be able to accept you.
-Some countries are on the FCO list of exempt countries, but they are barring entry to their country to foreign nationals, including British nationals or other country’s nationals.
+Some countries are deemed safe to travel to by the FCDO but their borders remain closed to foreign nationals, including British nationals or other country’s nationals.

 If you are taking part in a study or work placement abroad, your exceptional permission to travel application must have been approved by the University, if applicable.
 If you will be studying abroad, your Risk Awareness Form must have been approved.
-The Study Abroad office will supply you with the template to complete.
+The Study Abroad office will supply you with a template to complete this.
 If you are taking part in a work placement abroad, your work placement team must complete and approve your Risk Management Action Plan (RMAP).
-Contact your work placement team if you haven't yet received a personalised RMAP.
+Contact your work placement team, if you haven't yet received a personalised RMAP.